Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning: Achieving Near-Optimal ULI in Bandits with Finite Arm-Space

-In this section, we answer the question whether ULI is achievable.
-To this end, we examine three common types of bandit algorithms, including elimination-based algorithms, optimistic algorithms, and high-probability adversarial algorithms, in the finite arm setting in which $|\calA|=K$.
+In this section, we answer the question whether ULI is achievable for bandit problems.
+To this end, we examine three common types of bandit algorithms, including elimination-based algorithms, optimistic algorithms, and high-probability adversarial algorithms, in the finite arm setting, i.e., $|\calA|=K$.

-\subsection{Elimination Framework Achieving Near-optimal ULI Guarantee}
+\subsection{Elimination Framework Achieving Near-Optimal ULI Guarantee}

-To examine whether the elimination-type algorithms can achieve the ULI guarantee, we first provide an elimination framework (see \pref{alg:framework_ULI}) that ensures the ULI guarantee, and we then show that most elimination-based algorithms fall into this framework.
+To examine whether the elimination-type algorithms can achieve the ULI guarantee, we first provide an elimination framework in \pref{alg:framework_ULI} that ensures the ULI guarantee, and we then show that most elimination-based algorithms fall into this framework.
 The following result shows that with a proper function $f$ and a positive constant $\beta$, such an elimination framework ensures the ULI guarantee.

 \begin{theorem} For any given $\delta \in (0,1)$, if there exists function $f(\delta, t)=t^{-\kappa} \polylog(t/\delta)$ for some $\kappa \in (0,1)$ and $\exists \beta>0$, such that with probability $1-\delta$, \pref{eq:Framework_ULI_active_arms} holds for all $t$, then algorithm is ULI with $\FULI(\delta,t)=\order \rbr{f(\delta,t)}$. \end{theorem}